 There are many reasons why you might want to start a small publishing company.

-If you have a passion for writing, books, and readers, it could be a business opportunity for you.
+If you have a passion for writing, books, and readers, it could be a business opportunity for you in the book market.

 While traditional publishers naturally dominate, there are niche areas of the market where independent publishers can succeed.

 The key to a successful publishing business is in selecting your niche.

 A niche is a small portion of a market that is special or unique.

 If you want to be a publisher, you will need to identify a specific area of the market where you think you can succeed.

 You should choose one that you are familiar with because it will help you relate to readers and precisely understand what they want.